TueloNtlotlang/2022-11-17-Erasmus-Staff-Mobility-Program-OpenRefine-Workshop/index.md

 <p id="who-can-attend">
   <strong>Who can attend?:</strong>
-   This workshop is open to ....
-  </a>.
+   This workshop is designed to Consorci de Serveis Universitaris de Catalunya = Consortium of Catalan Universities and Universitat Politècnica de Catalunya =     Polithecnical University of Catalonia UPF Library staff.
+No programming experience is required
 </p>

 {% comment %}